When DNA Testing “Isn’t Working!”

-What did you expect going in?
+I think the level of satisfaction we feel with our genetic genealogy experience has everything to do with our expectations going in.
+What did you expect?
 Many are drawn to genetic genealogy by the pretty pie charts and maps that reveal our mix of ancestral heritage.
 If they are expecting a nice addition to their coffee table pieces, they are pleased.
 If they are expecting a crystal ball into their ancestral heritage, they are often disappointed.

 Likewise, when you see a 2nd-4th cousin on your match page, you may have every expectation that you can figure out how you are related to each other.
 But when that common ancestor remains elusive, many fear that the test is not helpful, or worse, inaccurate.

 Case study: What to do next with your DNA

 Let’s say you have taken an AncestryDNA test, then transferred the results to Family Tree DNA.
 You’ve even gone the extra step and uploaded your results into GEDmatch, a free third party tool, and yet, you feel you haven’t made any positive connections.

 For anyone in this situation, here are 2 explanations, and 2 next-steps to help set good expectations for your genetic genealogy experience.

 First, if your family is not from the United States, or have only recently immigrated to the United States, you may not find as many matches in the databases.
 This will change as time moves on and genetic genealogy gains greater exposure and acceptance in other markets around the world.
 And this is happening already.
 (In fact, here’s a great article about where to test for ancestral connections outside the United States.)